EiffelWebFramework/EWF/doc/workbook/deployment/readme.md

 >To deploy FCGI you will need to download the mod_fcgi module.
 >You can get it from here http://www.apachelounge.com/download/

+note: on linux (debian), use
+> sudo apt-get install libapache2-mod-fastcgi

 #### FCGI overview
 >FastCGI allows a single, long-running process to handle more than one user request while keeping close to the CGI programming model, retaining the simplicity while eliminating the overhead of creating a new process for each request.
 Unlike converting an application to a web server plug-in, FastCGI applications remain independent of the web server.